 The 2017 exhibit will feature about 120 Rei Kawakubo’s designs from Comme des Garçons archive, dating back to the label’s first runway collection in 1981, all the way to its most recent shows.

-And it just may have similar success as 2013’s hugely popular Alexander McQueen retrospective, Savage Beauty, which went on tour after becoming one of the museum’s most visited exhibitions of all time, according to WWD.
+And it just may have similar success as 2013’s hugely popular Alexander McQueen retrospective, Savage Beauty.
+That went on tour after becoming one of the museum’s most visited exhibitions of all time, according to WWD.

-Rei Kawakubo is undoubtedly the queen of anti-fashion and Kawakubo’s iconoclastic vision made her one of the most influential designers of the late 20th century.
+Rei Kawakubo is undoubtedly the queen of anti-fashion.
+Kawakubo’s iconoclastic vision made her one of the most influential designers of the late 20th century.